 2. A Strong Team

-In a recent Angel Investing Podcast, host and angel investor Tatyana Gray interviewed Sam Bernards, a renown Utah venture capitalist and partner at Peak Ventures (and now the CEO at Purple).
+In a recent Angel Investing Podcast, host and angel investor Tatyana Gray interviewed Sam Bernards, a renown Utah venture capitalist and partner at Peak Ventures.
 In this interview, Bernards explained that the team is a top factor venture capitalists look for in an investment.
 “It’s the team that means everything,” says Bernard, stating that 80% of the decision is anchored in how they feel about the team.
 The bottom line is: VCs invest in people, not just businesses.

 Venture capitalists want to see a team that is “all in” from the beginning (not waiting in the wings for funding to arrive before they jump on board).
 The idea is that if the team is passionate about their product or service and can get through the “bootstraps” stage of growth, then they have the determination to overcome any hurdles they will face in the growth process.
 VCs also want to see the team shares the founder’s vision and offers the relevant skills and experience to face future challenges the business will face as it expands.
 Smart founders are very strategic as they build their core team, making it a source of value that VCs find attractive.